The Truth About Meditation: Myths, Fears, and Misconceptions

 We’re also unlearning, sometimes decades of habitual thinking and behavior.

+While meditation has nothing to do with placebos, placebos, in and of themselves, can actually be very useful.
 People have cured themselves of every kind of disease through placebos.
 It is a strange yet miraculous phenomenon that when a person believes they’re healing, their body starts to heal.
-People in scientific studies have even been told they’d been given a placebo, and they still take the placebo, and it still works.
-If they stop taking the placebo, their healing stops.
+In some scientific studies, patients can even be told they’re being given the placebo, and it still works!
+If they later stop taking the placebo, their diseases come back.

 Is Meditation a Religious Activity?